Wednesday, January 11, 2017

 Strange Magic Poster

 Oh, George Lucas.
 Why did you have to be involved with this Frozen knockoff?
 Based on William Shakespeare’s ‘A Midsummer Night’s Dream’, Strange Magic is about a fairy named Marianne, who wants to search for true love, and finds it in the most unlikely place.
-Strange Magic is a mess with a forgettable plot, unoriginal characters, and unnecessary pop-culture tunes, though the animation is near Pixar quality.
+Strange Magic is a mess with a forgettable plot, unoriginal characters, and unnecessary needle drops, though the animation is near Pixar quality.

 12. Alpha and Omega (2010)